 The fascia is the band or strip of material that runs horizontally and covers the exposed ends of the roof rafters or trusses.
 In addition to boosting the roofing system’s aesthetics, the fascia also serves numerous functions.
 It is used to secure the gutters to the roof and keep them in place, stop water from penetrating the roof deck and into the attic or inside of your home, and prevent insects, birds, and other critters from entering your home.

 Any siding and window installer will agree that wood soffit and fascia are vulnerable to moisture damage.
 Prolonged weather exposure can lead to wet or dry rot, crumbling, or warping.
 Low-quality vinyl soffit and fascia may show cracks or gaps resulting from physical damage or temperature fluctuations.

-Apart from impaired aesthetics, damaged soffit and fascia can retain moisture, which leads to the spread of mold and mildew.
+Apart from impaired aesthetics, damaged soffit and fascia can retain moisture, leading to mold and mildew spreading.
 Worn-out fascia boards can no longer hold the gutter fasteners in place, causing the gutter system to come loose and eventually detach from the roof.

 To prevent potential problems you might encounter regarding your soffit and fascia, be sure to work with a reliable exterior home improvement contractor.
 At Woodbridge Home Solutions, we believe in only using top-quality vinyl soffit and fascia.